Deyang: History

 The ancient Shu civilization included present-day Deyang, which is home to the Sanxingdui relics.

 Deyang was first organized as a county during the Tang dynasty.

+During the Third Front campaign, Deyang developed into an industrial base, the second largest in Sichuan.

 Deyang became a prefecture-level city in 1983.

 On August 3, 1996, Deyang's Shizhong District (市中区) was split into Jingyang District and Luojiang County (now Luojiang District).

 2008 Earthquake

-On May 12, 2008, a magnitude 8.0 earthquake occurred.
-An estimated 90,000 people were killed or still missing with an estimated 400,000 injured.
-Around 5 million were effected through property losses, many left homeless.
-Schools in Mianzhu and Shifang collapsed.
+On May 12, 2008, a magnitude 8.0 earthquake stuck Wenchuan, roughly 100 km west of downtown Deyang, resulting extremely heavy human losses.
+Of the 87,150 deaths and missings, 17,599 were reported in Deyang.
+School buildings in Mianzhu and Shifang were destroyed by the earthquake, leaving hundreds buried.

-Deyang county has mostly recovered from the devastation of the 2008 earthquake with most people now compensated where required (injuries, etc.) and established in new houses.
+Deyang has mostly recovered from the devastation of the 2008 earthquake with most people now compensated where required (injuries, etc.) and established in new houses.
 In some cases they are in new areas, as well as factories and work being re-established.
 For the new houses, in most cases, the owners are requested to meet 30% of the cost while the government covers the rest.
 While the government didn't meet its initial (and ambitious) one-year plan to rehouse all victims, it did manage to mostly be successful within two years.
 In the meantime, residents lived in government-provided mobile home type cities with weekly cash payments for all victims to purchase food and clothing.